Ryan redeemed in overtime, gives Senators series lead over Bruins

 First it was Noel Acciari, playing in his first playoff game for Boston, deflecting a shot past Anderson.

-Then, just 42-seconds later, a horrible gaffe by Ottawa’s Ryan all but gift-wrapped Boston’s second goal.
+Then, just 42 seconds later, a horrible gaffe by Ottawa’s Ryan all but gift-wrapped Boston’s second goal.

-Ryan lost control of the puck just inside the Ottawa blueline and then fell as David Backes quickly closed ranks.
+Ryan lost control of the puck just inside the Ottawa blue line and then fell as David Backes quickly closed ranks.

-Backes then scooped up the loose puck and broke in all alone on Anderson to score and cut the Ottawa lead to 3-2.
+Backes scooped up the loose puck and broke in all alone on Anderson to score and cut the Ottawa lead to 3-2.

 And the Bruins were not done yet.